3.2.1. Difference between integers and floats#

 etc.

-Integers are used to represents ranks, indexes, counts, etc:
+Integers are used to represent ranks, indexes, counts, etc:

 An index in a list (e.g, 5th value of a list)